 Jersey City Cannabis

-Along with the adult-use cannabis dispensary approvals, Harmony Dispensary Foundation, a medical cannabis dispensary, will be allowed to change the roads around their Holland Tunnel location.
+Harmony Dispensary Foundation, a medical cannabis dispensary, will be allowed to change the roads around its Holland Tunnel location.
 Notably, Harmony’s Jersey City location hasn’t opened despite holding a festival there last year.

-During Public Comment Period, Sean McGarr, who noted he worked for the firm, explained the need to change the roads around Harmony.
-He noted the difficulty reaching the place by foot.
+During Public Comment Period, Sean McGarr, who noted he worked for the firm, spoke.
+He explained the need to change the roads around Harmony.
+He noted the difficulty reaching the place on foot.

 Alexander Baumol also spoke about the value of changing the streets to make the neglected area more vibrant.